Ghost Hunting At Drakelow Tunnels

 The foreboding facility, located near the village of Kinver and the town of Kidderminster, is built within a grid system of interconnecting tunnels.
 The four main lateral tunnels are over 5 meters wide and almost as high.
 These main tunnels are connected along their length by smaller tunnels.
 Together the passageways make up a disorientating maze of 3.5 miles of tunnels, covering over 26,000 square meters.

-The tunnels' distance below ground and lack of windows means it is void of all external stimuli, there's no drafts, no sounds from the outside world, no phone signal, and absolutely no natural at all.
+The tunnels' distance below ground and lack of windows means it is void of all external stimuli, there's no draughts, no sounds from the outside world, no phone signal, and absolutely no natural at all.
 Once the iron blast door slammed shut behind us we were in complete darkness and cutoff from the outside world, making this venue the perfect place for paranormal investigations and we were all raring to attempt to make contact with the spirits of Drakelow under the guidance of Jill and Gemma.

 The tunnels were originally excavated into the sandstone hill to house the Drakelow Underground Dispersal Factory which was used by more than 500 employees of the Rover Motor Company to manufacture aircraft engines for the Ministry of Aircraft during the WWII.